Fuzzkatt/PicsartChallengeAttempt1/README.md

 usage steps:
 1. clone the repo
-2. from root directory, export FLASK_APP=base.py
-3. from root directory, flask run
+2. from root directory, run npm run start-both
-4. in browser, go to 127.0.0.1:5000
-5. follow instructions in browser for test
+3. wait for 1 minute or so, localhost:3000 will start in browser